grafana/rollout-operator/README.md

 ## How updates work

 The operator coordinates the rollout of pods belonging to `StatefulSets` with the `rollout-group` label and updates strategy set to `OnDelete`.
 The label value should identify the group of StatefulSets to which the StatefulSet belongs to.
-Make sure the statefulset has a label `name` in its `spec.template`, the operator uses it to find pods belonging to it.
+Make sure the StatefulSet has a label `name` in its `spec.template`, as the operator uses it to find pods belonging to it.

 For example, given the following StatefulSets in a namespace:
 - `ingester-zone-a` with `rollout-group: ingester`